 It’s no secret that foreign travelers visiting Japan love Tokyo DisneySea.
+Yes, the nautical-themed one.
 It’s the park that most of us recommend to first-timers to Japan because of how unique and different the park is to us.

 Often, this leaves Tokyo Disneyland as a mere afterthought!
 Sure, there’s a lot to love about DisneySea’s novelty, but there’s also a lot to love about Tokyo Disneyland!

-After visiting both parks, I can confidently say both parks are worth visiting for their own reasons.
-There are things that I love about Tokyo DisneySea (Rapunzel’s Lantern Festival, the water-themed lands, Ariel’s Playground), but there are ALSO things I love about Tokyo Disneyland!
+After visiting both parks multiple times, I can confidently say both parks are worth visiting for their own reasons.
+There are things that I love about Tokyo DisneySea (Rapunzel’s Lantern Festival, the water-themed lands, Ariel’s Playground), but there are ALSO things I dislike about the park.

-Like The Enchanted Tale of Beauty and The Beast, as well as the entire Beauty and The Beast village — this is an area at Disneyland not to be missed.
+In the same vein, there are things I love about Tokyo Disneyland too.
+Like The Enchanted Tale of Beauty and The Beast, as well as the entire Beauty and The Beast village — definitely an area at Disneyland not to be missed!

 Here are all the reasons why we think Tokyo Disneyland is worth visiting.